Research and Partnerships

 Using the best scientific research available to us and under the guidance of our advisory board, we continue to explore new technologies to improve animal welfare in our supply chain.
-We also partner with researchers on potential animal well-being improvements in animal mobility and lameness, antibiotics alternatives, and good production management.
+We also partner with researchers on potential animal welfare improvements in animal mobility and lameness, antibiotics alternatives, and good production management.
 Over the past 18 months, we have invested approximately $170,000 in research initiated by universities, agricultural organizations or companies.
 Below are example of new technologies we piloted in FY2017.